baoduy/hbd.astro-paper/src/content/blog/az-10-private-aks-helm-deployment.md

   - Helm
   - CI/CD
   - AzureDevOps
+description: "
-description: "In this article, We will create Helm charts for nginx-ingress and cert-manager, and set up a robust CI/CD pipeline using Azure DevOps for Helm deployments to a private AKS cluster."
+In this tutorial, We will create Helm charts for nginx-ingress and cert-manager, and set up a robust CI/CD pipeline using Azure DevOps for Helm deployments to a private AKS cluster.
+"
 ---

 ## Introduction